wilberquito/actors-nightmare/HOWTO_hello_world_scala_project.md

 Main.type
 ```

-Obtaing the type of the main method of the Main singleton object:
+Obtaining the type of the main method of the Main singleton object:
 ```
 scala> :type Main.main(_)
 Array[String] => Unit
 ```
-(Note the use of "_" to transform the method main in function)
+(Note the use of "_" to transform the method main in a function)

 Other examples:
 ```